 WHO WE ARE

-KST is run by passionate individuals, dedicated to making an impact in changing the landscape of education in South Africa.
+KST is run by passionate individuals led by CEO Themba Mola.
+We are dedicated to making an impact in changing the landscape of education in South Africa.

-The dedicated workstreams are complemented by the knowledge, guidance and strategic leadership of all four organisations (Free State Department of Education, Kagiso Trust and Cyril Ramaphosa Foundation and FirstRand Empowerment Foundation).
+The dedicated workstreams are complemented by the knowledge, guidance and strategic leadership of all four organisations (Free State Department of Education, Kagiso Trust, Cyril Ramaphosa Foundation and FirstRand Empowerment Foundation).

 This is a unique pilot project and various committees are in place to mitigate potential risks and ensure proper governance and accountability at all levels.

-The District Whole Schools Development Model seeks to see a large number of schools undergo systematic transformation through its four-prong approach as follows:
+The DWSD model seeks to see many schools undergo systematic transformation through its four-prong approach as follows:

 Transformation and Empowerment Workshops: